inaki321/k8sOnDemand/apiHelpers/README.md

 Orchestrator checks every 15 secs if there are available pods (not-assigned-yet) if not, replicate + 1 `setInterval(checkAndScale, 15000);`

+Need available pods ready for a user that might need it for a new user group

 <img src="./res2.png" alt="alt text" width="600"/>

 -----------------------------------------------------